GRE Flashcards · Set 5

 urge, command, order

-The court enjoined the company from releasing the product prematurely.
+the company from releasing the product prematurely.

 elicit